 - 1 package (1/4 ounce) active dry yeast

 - 1/4 cup sugar

 - 3-1/4 cups all-purpose flour

 - 1 teaspoon salt

-- In a blender, combine the warm milk, yeast, sugar, eggs and oil; cover and process on low speed for 30 seconds or until blended.
+- Place the warm milk, yeast, sugar, eggs and oil in a blender; cover and process on low speed for 30 seconds or until blended.